 Pillow & insert sizing tips

-In most cases, for square pillows, I recommend 20x20 or larger pillow covers.
-For lumbar pillow covers, I typically recommend 11x22 or larger.
+For most scenarios, your square pillows should be 20x20 or larger.
+For lumbar pillows, I typically recommend 11x22 or larger.
 My personal favorite sizes are 14x20 lumbars and 22x22 squares, but the perfect size for your needs is dependent on scale, location, and other factors.
+If you're unsure, email photos of your space to firstname.lastname@example.org for sizing advice.

 - 18x18 cover --> 20x20 insert